 BIOS stands for Basic Input Output System.
-It’s a set of statements code that resides on a chip on yours system’s motherboard.
-When a computer boot up, it looks in the chip for BIOS for instructions on where to find the operating system and among many other things, BIOS is also further responsible for facilitating communication between the core operating system and the hardware.
+It’s a set of statements code that resides on a chip on your system’s motherboard.
+When a computer boots up, it looks in the chip for BIOS for instructions on where to find the operating system, and among many other things, BIOS is also further responsible for facilitating communication between the core operating system and the hardware.

 Before updating BIOS, it is highly recommended that you backup your data from your system.

 To update your BIOS on your Gateway computer/laptop, you will first have to check which is the current version of BIOS on your system.

 - Press the Windows key + R. In the run window dialog box, type msinfo32 and press Enter.
 A System Information window will open.